rakifsul/rakifsul/README.md

 Tutorials are written in Bahasa Indonesia.

-My pinned repositories below are index for most of the repositories in this GitHub account.
+My pinned repositories below are indexes for most of the repositories in this GitHub account.

 Make sure to check them first before exploring my GitHub account.